xgr-network/XGR/docs/mcp/XGR-MCP-Setup-and-Configuration.md

 repeat_allowed = false
 ```

-Do not repeat the request for the same confirmed address.
+Do not repeat the request for a confirmed address.

+---

-## Mainnet example
+# Mainnet example

 ```env
 XGR_RPC_URL=https://rpc.xgr.network